Stoke Bishop

 Curriculum Provision

-Jigsaw is a whole school approach, with every child exploring the same theme each term.
-The lessons are designed to help children’s emotional literacy skills, build self-esteem and nurture their mental and physical health.
 We believe that our PSHE curriculum is also integral to other curriculum areas (English, History, RE, PE, Geography) and not taught purely through an isolated approach.
-These other themes are regularly reviewed and planned carefully to ensure current social topics are taught sensitively and help contribute significantly to children’s social and emotional development.
-The Jigsaw themes are as follows:
+These other themes are regularly reviewed and planned carefully to ensure current social topics are taught sensitively and give children the knowledge, skills, and attitudes they need to effectively navigate the complexities of life in the 21st Century.

 RSHE – Relationships, Sex and Health Education

-The Changing Me Puzzle includes, in every year group, two or three lessons to help children understand the changes puberty brings and how human reproduction happens.
+The Safety and the Changing body unit covers the statutory requirements for health education which includes puberty.
 There is a very serious safeguarding aspect to this work; obviously, the younger year groups are not looking at these issues directly and explicitly, but rather learning correct terminology for body parts and doing the foundation work for learning that will follow in later year groups.
-The Years 5 and 6 lessons look more fully at puberty and reproduction.
+The Year 5 and 6 lessons look more fully at puberty and reproduction.
 This is in line with the expectations for Science in the National Curriculum.
+Sex education has been included in line with the DfE recommendations and is covered in Year 6, using our previous scheme Jigsaw to deliver the sessions.

 Parent Consultation

-A consultation with parents takes place on a yearly basis (Term 4) where parents and carers will have the opportunity to explore the PSHE programme ‘Jigsaw’ and view the RSHE content and coverage for each year group.
-Members of staff, Governors and representatives from St Mary’s Church will be there to answer any questions parents may have.
+A consultation with parents takes place on a yearly basis (Term 4) where parents and carers will have the opportunity to explore the Kapow PSHE programme (including the sex education materials and videos) and the No Outsiders materials.
+Members of staff, Governors and representatives from St Mary’s Church will attend to answer any questions parents may have.
 The school’s RSHE Policy is shared and available for parents to comment on.
 There is always lots of time for discussion and to reflect on the online world that children are now growing up in.
 It is always fantastic to see so many parents there including those from our different religious communities.

 Any useful documents from the sessions can be found at the bottom of this page, including our RSHE policy and any supporting material.